Headlines February 14, 2007 Full Show | First Story >

 Pressure on EU Lawmakers Ahead of Extraordinary Rendition Vote

 The European Union is holding a vote today on whether to endorse a report accusing several European governments of complicity in the CIA’s practice of extraordinary rendition.
 The report says several governments were silent despite knowing the CIA was holding prisoners on European soil before sending them off to possible torture.
-Terry Davis, Secretary General of Europe’s largest human rights body — the Council of Europe — urged lawmakers to endorse the report.
+Terry Davis, secretary general of Europe’s largest human rights body, the Council of Europe, urged lawmakers to endorse the report.

-Terry Davis: "These extraordinary renditions, these secret detentions, I mean we know they’ve taken place, the argument is where they have taken place, president Bush says they have taken place and they are breaches, they are abuses, they are violations of existing human rights obligations of European governments.
-The European convention on human rights prohibits such abuses.
-Now the issue is not to extend the convention, that is not necessary, we have a perfectly adequate provision.
-What we need to do is to implement it, to make it effective."
+Terry Davis: “These extraordinary renditions, these secret detentions, I mean, we know they’ve taken place.
+The argument is where they have taken place.
+President Bush says they have taken place.
+And they are breaches, they are abuses, they are violations of existing human rights obligations of European governments.
+The European Convention on Human Rights prohibits such abuses.
+Now the issue is not to extend the convention.
+That is not necessary.
+We have a perfectly adequate provision.
+What we need to do is to implement it, to make it effective.”

-Several European governments are attempting to water-down the report before it is adopted.
-Human Rights Watch spokesperson Reed Brody urged parliament-members to resist the pressure.
+Several European governments are attempting to water down the report before it is adopted.
+Human Rights Watch spokesperson Reed Brody urged Parliament members to resist the pressure.

-HRW Spokesperson Reed Brody: '’A weak report would show that Europe is not serious with distancing itself from these illegal CIA activities.
-A weak report would show that Europe is very strong when it comes to criticizing abuses in the Sudan or in China but not if these abuses are taking place in Europe.'’
+Reed Brody: “A weak report would show that Europe is not serious with distancing itself from these illegal CIA activities.
+A weak report would show that Europe is very strong when it comes to criticizing abuses in the Sudan or in China, but not if these abuses are taking place in Europe.”

-US Moves to Normalize Relations With North Korea
+U.S. Moves to Normalize Relations with North Korea

-The Bush administration is moving towards normalizing relations with North Korea following Tuesday’s agreement over North Korea’s nuclear program.
+The Bush administration is moving toward normalizing relations with North Korea following Tuesday’s agreement over North Korea’s nuclear program.
 North Korea has agreed to freeze the reactor at the heart of its nuclear program and allow international inspections.
-The White House has pledged bilateral talks and steps towards removing North Korea from the list of states sponsoring terrorism.
+The White House has pledged bilateral talks and steps toward removing North Korea from the list of states sponsoring terrorism.
 Secretary of State Condoleezza Rice hailed the deal on Tuesday.

-Secretary of State Condoleezza Rice: "This is a reasonable way to go about the denuclearization of the Korean peninsula, a reasonable way to turn back a nuclear program in North Korea that began–and I want to just emphasize that most people believe as much as 30 years ago, maybe even more.
-So when you talk about what this administration has done in six years, just keep that in mind."
+Secretary of State Condoleezza Rice: “This is a reasonable way to go about the denuclearization of the Korean Peninsula, a reasonable way to turn back a nuclear program in North Korea that began — and I want to just emphasize that most people believe — as much as 30 years ago, maybe even more.
+So when you talk about what this administration has done in six years, just keep that in mind.”

 Romney Announces Bid for GOP Presidential Nomination

-Back in the United States, former Massachusetts governor Mitt Romney entered the presidential race Tuesday, announcing he would seek the Republican nomination.
-Romney’s choice to kick-off his campaign from the Henry Ford museum outside Detroit was immediately criticized due to Ford’s history of anti-Semitism.
-National Jewish Democratic Council executive director Ira Forman said "Romney has been traveling the country talking about inclusiveness and understanding of people from all walks of life.
-Yet he chooses to kick (off) his presidential campaign on the former estate of a well-known and outspoken anti-Semite and xenophobe."
+Back in the United States, former Massachusetts Governor Mitt Romney entered the presidential race Tuesday, announcing he would seek the Republican nomination.
+Romney’s choice to kick off his campaign from the Henry Ford Museum outside Detroit was immediately criticized due to Ford’s history of anti-Semitism.
+National Jewish Democratic Council executive director Ira Forman said, “Romney has been traveling the country talking about inclusiveness and understanding of people from all walks of life.
+Yet he chooses to kick (off) his presidential campaign on the former estate of a well-known and outspoken anti-Semite and xenophobe.”

 CIA Contractor Sentenced to 8-Year Prison Term

 In other news, a former CIA contractor has been sentenced to more than eight years in prison over the beating death of an Afghan prisoner.
 The contractor, David Passaro, was convicted for abusing Abu Wali with his fists and a flashlight.
-Wali — a young farmer — died the next day.
-He had voluntarily turned himself into a US military base after hearing he was suspected of involvement in rocket attacks.
-During the trial Passaro’s defense team made unsuccessful attempts to subpoena senior US officials in an effort to prove the beatings were implicitly authorized at the highest level.
+Wali, a young farmer, died the next day.
+He had voluntarily turned himself in to a U.S. military base after hearing he was suspected of involvement in rocket attacks.
+During the trial, Passaro’s defense team made unsuccessful attempts to subpoena senior U.S. officials in an effort to prove the beatings were implicitly authorized at the highest level.

 Ex-CIA Executive Director Charged in Cunningham Scandal

-In other CIA news, former CIA Executive Director Kyle "Dusty" Foggo has been charged in connection with the bribery scandal that sent Congressman Randy "Duke" Cunningham to jail.
-On Tuesday, Foggo was charged with fraud and other offenses in his alleged efforts to steer contracts towards a San Diego defense contractor.
+In other CIA news, former CIA Executive Director Kyle “Dusty” Foggo has been charged in connection with the bribery scandal that sent Congressman Randy “Duke” Cunningham to jail.
+On Tuesday, Foggo was charged with fraud and other offenses in his alleged efforts to steer contracts toward a San Diego defense contractor.
 Foggo was the CIA’s third highest official until his resignation in May.
 The contractor, Brent Wilkes, has also been charged.

 Attorneys: No Testimony for Cheney at Libby Trial